-Your Router is equipped with the latest security standard called Wi-Fi Protected AccessTM 2 (WPA2TM) and the legacy security standard called Wired Equivalent Privacy (WEP).
+Your Router is equipped with the latest security standard called Wi-Fi Protected Access[TM] 2 (WPA2[TM]) and the legacy security standard called Wired Equivalent Privacy (WEP).
 Your Router also supports the Wi-Fi Protected Setup (WPS) specification, which simplifies the setup of a wireless network.
-WPS uses familiar methodologies, such as typing in a Personal Identification Number (PIN) or pushing a button, to enable users to automatically configure network names and strong WPATM/WPA2 data encryption and authentication.
-By default, wireless security is disabled.
-To enable security, you will need to determine which standard you want to use.
+WPS uses familiar methodologies, such as typing in a Personal Identification Number (PIN) or pushing a button, to enable users to automatically configure network names and strong WPA2 data encryption and authentication.
+By default, your Router does not ship with security enabled.
+You may automatically configure the security settings using WPS.
+To change the security settings manually, you will need to determine which standard you want to use.
 To access the security settings, click "Security" on the "Wireless" tab.

-Using Wi-Fi Protected SetupTM
+Using Wi-Fi Protected Setup

-WPS uses WPA2 (described on page 57) for encryption.
+WPS uses WPA2 (described below) for encryption.
 It does not provide additional security, but rather, standardizes the method for securing your wireless network.
 You may use either the Push Button Configuration (PBC) method or PIN method to allow a device access to your wireless network.
 Conceptually, the two methods work as follows:

 PBC: Push and hold the WPS button located on the back of your Router for three seconds.
-Then, initiate the WPS procedure on the client device within two minutes.
+Then initiate the WPS procedure on the client device within two minutes.
 Refer to your client's documentation on this procedure.
 Pushing the PBC button will automatically enable WPS.
 The client has now been securely added to your wireless network.

 PIN: The client device has a PIN number (either four or eight digits) that is associated with WPS.
-Enable WPS through the screen illustrated below.
-Enter the client's PIN into the Router's internal registrar (accessed through this screen).
+Enable WPS through the GUI shown below.
+Enter the client's PIN into the Router's internal registrar (accessed through this GUI).
 The client will be automatically enrolled into your wireless network within two minutes.